 The new meshing features of Sesam GeniE fem software can be used on floating and fixed structures for all types of linear analysis.
-“This will help users save significant meshing time during re-meshing after a change in structure or mesh settings,” says Ole Jan Nekstad, Sesam Product Director at DNV GL - Software, who is currently training Sesam users all over the world to use the new features.
+“This will help users save significant meshing time during re-meshing after a change in structure or mesh settings,” says Ole Jan Nekstad, Sesam Product Director at DNV GL - Digital Solutions, who is currently training Sesam users all over the world to use the new features.

 Engineers now have control of the mesh, and are able to gain high precision by manually changing it and refining the grid.
 They can edit node positions while moving, collapsing or deleting elements, while continuously getting feedback on the mesh quality.
 For analysis of jackets and topsides, partial meshing leads to a constant finite element numbering system that saves time for re-meshing.
 “The response out in the field has been great,” says Nekstad.
 “When I show people what Sesam GeniE can do now, they’re amazed.”